 in loving memory of the poet Jon Berkley Wallace who died on this day ten years ago… and we couldn’t stop him

 It would be hard to articulate how I felt when she told me what she’d finally settled on as the subject of her next painting–the one that was for me.
 After months of pondering, the talented, divinely-inspired artist, Thimgan Dodd Hayden picked the photo that Wolfy took for me.

-It was a tough choice, given that she had to pick from amongst a thousand or so images on my photography blog, and the only input I gave her was headed in a completely different direction.
+It was a tough choice, given that she had to pick from amongst a thousand or so images on my photography blog (ask for me for that link if you’re interested) and the only input I gave her was headed in a completely different direction.
 That she picked this one (only a half dozen or so duly-credited photos on that site aren’t mine) without knowing how special it is to me just blew me away.